 Lü (Chinese: 捋; pinyin: lǚ) – A sideways, circular yielding movement, often translated as “Roll Back.”

-Chi (simplified Chinese: 挤; traditional Chinese: 擠; pinyin: jǐ) – A pressing or squeezing offset in a direction away from the body, usually done with the back of the hand or outside edge of the forearm.
+Chi (simplified Chinese: 挤; traditional Chinese: 擠; pinyin: jǐ) – A pressing or squeezing offset away from the body, usually done with the back of the hand or outside edge of the forearm.
 Chi is often translated as “Press.”

 An (Chinese: 按; pinyin: àn) is to offset with the hand.
 It usually involves a slight lift up with the fingers and a push down with the palm, which can appear as a strike if done quickly.
 It is often translated as “Push.”